JunaidZulfiqar07/DAY-11-AI-Research-Assistant/README.md

 If you found this project useful, consider giving the repository a ⭐ **Star**.

-It helps support the project and motivates me to continue the **30 Days AI Automation Challenge**.
+Your support motivates me to continue building and sharing projects throughout the **30 Days AI Automation Challenge**.

+---

+## 📜 License

+This project is available under the **MIT License**.

 ---